 This is really a ‘first world problem’ but for us young backpackers used to having smart phones and laptops around it becomes really an issue when you don’t have power plugs to charge your devices.
 Phones can be quite easily charged from the car with USB charger plugged in the cigarette lighter, but this only works when you are on the move.
 If you are staying in one place or want to change your laptop, you will need to find a place that has some power plugs.

 Few of the public parks do have power plugs available, but these are quite rare.
-We have found that libraries are quite nice places to hang out and charge your devices, especially if it is raining.
+I have found that libraries are quite nice places to hang out and charge your devices, especially if it is raining.
 Libraries have power plugs, free WiFi and quite often some comfortable couches for chilling.
 Also for WiFi McDonalds is quite popular and they do have good WiFi’s most of the time.